antonshir/LongBeachCityProject/README.md

 # LBVitality
 This project analyzes data in city of Long Beach to provide more insights to local businesses.
+Make sure you have python 3.7 or higher

 Go into WebApp directory. install the virtual environment if you have't done so.
 ```